PREVIEW-Roof row heats up Sweden-Ireland clash in frozen Stockholm

 The Irish, on the other hand, limped out of 2012 with a crushing 6-1 defeat by the Germans and a lucky 2-1 win at Kazakhstan thanks to very late goals from Robbie Keane and Kevin Doyle.

-Those results left Sweden in second place on seven points, three behind group leaders and favourites Germany, with Ireland one point further back in third.
+Those results left Sweden in second place on seven points, three behind group leaders and favorites Germany, with Ireland one point further back in third.

 With the Irish due to face fourth-placed Austria in Dublin on Tuesday, Trapattoni will be aware that two defeats would probably end his side's hopes of qualifying for the 2014 finals in Brazil.